 Angel Trains spreads bare its data centre infrastructure

-Angel Trains recently took the time to discuss their data centre infrastructure.
+Angel Trains recently took the time to discuss their data center infrastructure.

 The company is a Britain-based train leasing business that provides rolling stock to several of the country's largest train operating companies (TOC) including Virgin Trains, Abellio Greater Anglia, Arrival Rail North, Great Western Railway and South Western Infrastructure.